Typhoon Gay: Meteorological history

 In early November, a monsoon trough over the Gulf of Thailand showed signs of tropical cyclogenesis.
-A small, concentrated area of convection quickly developed over a low-pressure area within the trough, and on 2November the system became sufficiently organized for the Joint Typhoon Warning Center (JTWC) to issue a Tropical Cyclone Formation Alert.
+A small, concentrated area of convection quickly developed over a low-pressure area within the trough, and on 2 November the system became sufficiently organized for the Joint Typhoon Warning Center (JTWC) to issue a Tropical Cyclone Formation Alert.
 Owing to its small size, the system began strengthening within the narrow gulf by taking advantage of warm waters and good outflow.
 Moving generally northwestward, it became a tropical depression later that day and underwent rapid intensification.
 As the newly named Tropical Storm Gay strengthened, it "presented a paradox to forecasters", according to Lieutenant Dianne K. Crittenden; synoptic data from Malaysia and Thailand indicated decreasing wind speeds and increasing barometric pressures around the storm, but these observations were later interpreted as increased subsidence.

-Strengthening faster than anticipated, Gay attained typhoon status early on 3November.
+Strengthening faster than anticipated, Gay attained typhoon status early on 3 November.
 Later that day, the storm developed an eye before passing over the Seacrest, an oil drilling ship.
-On 4November, Gay's winds increased to 185km/h (115mph), equivalent to a Category3 hurricane on the Saffir–Simpson hurricane scale, before making landfall in Chumphon Province, Thailand, at 0600UTC.
-The Japan Meteorological Agency assessed that the storm had ten-minute sustained winds of 140km/h (85mph) and a pressure of 960mbar (hPa; 28.35inHg).
+On 4 November, Gay's winds increased to 185 km/h (115 mph), equivalent to a Category 3 hurricane on the Saffir–Simpson hurricane scale, before making landfall in Chumphon Province, Thailand, at 0600 UTC.
+The Japan Meteorological Agency assessed that the storm had ten-minute sustained winds of 140 km/h (85 mph) and a pressure of 960 mbar (hPa; 28.35 inHg).
 Crossing the Kra Isthmus, Gay weakened to minimal typhoon status as it entered the Bay of Bengal.
 According to the India Meteorological Department (IMD), Gay was the first typhoon since 1891 to form in the Gulf of Thailand and enter the Bay of Bengal.
 Responding to a ridge to its north, Gay maintained a west-northwestward to northwestward track for the next four days.
 The storm gradually restrengthened as it moved through an area of low wind shear and warm waters; however, this was limited by restrictions to the cyclone's outflow.
-Early on 6November, Gay passed near the Andaman Islands as a Category2-equivalent cyclone.
+Early on 6 November, Gay passed near the Andaman Islands as a Category 2-equivalent cyclone.